Mapping: Headmaps, Self-Maps, System Diagrams, Internal Landscape maps, etc.

 - assisting with roll calls (helpful for "all hands on deck" meetings)

-- locating missing links or people
+- locating missing links, people, parts or fragments

 - help residents find their way around in an internal landscape

 - help develop interrelationships with residents internally

 - change aspects of an external map to facilitate changes to your internal world (AISOAVV or internal landscaping tool)

 - create or document communication links and channels between system or subsystem members

 - help with merging subsystems or creating conduits (communication channels) between subsystems

 - combatting derealization, depersonalization, denial, imposter syndrome